COVID: How is an emergency fund stirring controversy in India? | DW | 05.10.2021

 The fund is also referred to as "a public charitable trust," adding that it is not "owned, controlled or substantially financed" by the government.

-Anjali Bhardwaj, a prominent transparency activist and anti-graft crusader, believes it is of great public interest that information is made available on the funds that have been collected, their sources and how they are being spent.
+Anjali Bhardwaj, a prominent transparency activist and anti-graft crusader, told DW that it is of great public interest that information be made available on the funds that have been collected, their sources and how they are being spent.

-"Unfortunately, all queries under the right to information law are being stonewalled because the government is claiming that it is not a public authority," Bhardwaj told DW.
+"Unfortunately, all queries under the Right to Information law are being stonewalled because the government is claiming that it is not a public authority," said Bhardwaj, the founder of Satark Nagrik Sangathan, a citizens group that is involved in promoting transparency and accountability in government functioning.

 Despite the government's claim, the fund continues to be housed in the prime minister's office, as per its official website, where officials manage and administer the fund on an "honorary basis."